$27.99 when purchased online

 - For readers of Colm Tóibín and Claire Keegan, Saoirse is a powerful novel set between the United States and Ireland about a woman who runs from her traumatic past and the secrets she carries to survive.

-- About the Author: Charleen Hurtubise is author of The Polite Act of Drowning.
+- About the Author: Charleen Hurtubise is a novelist, essayist, and artist.

 - 256 Pages